svcTheDev/easyBudget/README.md

 - when refreshing the page without an existing date, the page missed all data ✅

 ### 27/11/2022
-### CSS
+### JS
 - End the rest of the repeated code
-* 4 — Translates automatically the totals into words
+4 — Translates automatically the totals into words ✅
-* 5 — Instant search tool of the entries on the table
+5 — Instant search tool of the entries on the table ✅

 ### 28/11/2022
+### JS

+6 — Sorts function on all the 4 categories
+7 — Deletes dynamically the rows by clicking the delete button

+### css
 - Add a transition when creating a new entry
 - Sidebar

 ### 29/11/2022
 - Diseño del home (Big chart, brieflty summary of incomes, expenses, mandatory expenses and voluntary expenses, goal chart)